ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/manage-data-persistence-with-bal-persist.md

 ## Generate the client object, types, and scripts

-Now, you can generate the client objects, types, and SQL scripts for your model by running the command in your terminal.
+Now, you can generate the client objects, types, and setup scripts(if needed) for your model by running the command in your terminal.

 > **Note:** The client APIs can be generated using the `bal persist generate` command which is one time generation and the generated client code is a part of the project.
 We can also integrate the client code generation with the build process of the project by executing the `bal persist add` command.
 This will add the client code generation as a build task in the `Ballerina.toml` file.
 For more information, see [Persist CLI Commands](learn/persist-cli-tool/).